-You may remember at the time of the last newsletter: Ukraine was in the throes of a drought brought on by the draining of the Kahovka Dam just south of Nikopol.
-Access to water in Nikopol is sporadic.
-They have reconnected to a water source; however, it is turned off at frequent intervals.
-The village in Pokrovskoe where most of the congregation has relocated to temporarily, does not have running water at all.
-Only express their deepest gratitude to you for providing the funds to dig the wells.
+You may remember at the time of the last newsletter; Ukraine was in the throes of a drought brought on by the draining of the water.
+The church there would like to express their deepest gratitude to you for providing the funds to dig the wells.
 We were able to have two wells dug, as the water table was not as deep as expected.
 They installed a filter on an already existing well in the men's rehab for drinking water.
 Filtration systems are spendy so they decided to reserve the rest of the money in case of an emergency evacuation.
 They fill bottles with drinking water and bring them to the church building and to the women's rehab.